 We’re Here If You Need Us

-At The Law Offices of Nathaniel F. Hansford, LLC, our Atlanta workers’ compensation attorneys are dedicated to protecting the rights of injured workers across Georgia.
+At Hansford McDaniel LLC, our Atlanta workers’ compensation attorneys are dedicated to protecting the rights of injured workers across Georgia.
 We will work hard on your behalf to craft a personalized legal strategy and fight for the maximum benefits owed to you, all while guiding you through the legal process and answering any questions you may have.

 Get in touch with our team at (770) 741-2825 today!
 We offer free, no-obligation consultations.